WycliffeAssociates/Tech-Advance-Training/docs/port-biel-wacs.rst

 Other Websites
 ##############

 https://techadvancement.com is the help site for Tech Advance, where you can find forms, links, and information for getting on our social media.
-An account is not needed for TechAdvancement.
+You can also use the site to create a help ticket with the Help Desk.
+An account is not needed for TechAdvancement, although it will be needed if you want to check up on your ticket.

 https://github.com is a site for software developers to share the code for their programs and provide downloadable binaries for people to use.
 All programs developed by Wycliffe Associates are provided on GitHub.
 You can download the latest version of, for example, BTT-Writer for Desktop computers by going to https://github.com/bible-translation-tools/BTT-Writer-Desktop/releases/latest An account is not needed to download from GitHub, but you will need an account if you want to *watch* a project to be notified when there is a new release.